The Projective Dynamic Logo Framework:

 Phase V — The Derived Equations (The Dynamics)

-Schrödinger, Dirac, Born, and Einstein from four axioms.
+Schrödinger, Dirac, Born, Einstein, and U(1) from four axioms.

 - D32 | Schrödinger Dynamics from the (A)∧(B) Coupling Criterion in the PDL Framework